RichardDRJ/puma/README.md

-Moore’s Law states that every eighteen months to two years, the number of transistors per square inch on an integrated circuit approximately doubles@Moore:1965, effectively leading to a proportional performance gain.
+Moore’s Law states that every eighteen months to two years, the number of transistors per square inch on an integrated circuit approximately doubles, effectively leading to a proportional performance gain.
 However, in the early twenty-first century, transistor size reduction began to slow down, limiting the growth of complexity in high-performance applications which was afforded by increasing computing